sufforest/SolidBin/README.md

 ```
 Install checkM database:

 CheckM relies on a number of precalculated data files which can be downloaded from https://data.ace.uq.edu.au/public/CheckM_databases/.

-Then, decompress the file to an appropriate folder and run the following to inform CheckM of where the files have been placed (More details are available at https://github.com/Ecogenomics/CheckM/wiki/Installation#how-to-install-checkm):
+(More details are available at https://github.com/Ecogenomics/CheckM/wiki/Installation#how-to-install-checkm):

 ```sh
 mkdir <checkm_data_dir>